aquariumbio/aquarium/doc/Krill.md

 **col.get_non_empty** - Returns set of [r,c] that are not EMPTY

 **col.add_one x, reverse: false** - Adds **x** to the first empty [r,c].
 If reverse: true, adds **x** to the last empty [r,c].
 Returns

 **col.subtract_one x, reverse: true** - Find last [r,c] that equals **x** and sets to EMPTY.
 If **x.nil?** then it finds the last non_empty slot.
 If reverse: false then finds the first [r,c] equal to x.
 Returns **[r,c,sample_at_rc]** if x is in collection. or **nil** if **x** is not found or the col.empty?

 **col.remove_one x, reverse: true** - Synonym for subtract_one

 **remaining = col.add_samples sample_list** - Fills collection with samples from sample list.
 Once filled, returns the remaining samples.
 The sample list can contain Samples, Items, or integers.

-Collection Helpers
+## Collection Helpers
----

 **load_samples headings, ingredients, collections //optional block//**

 This helper function displays a table to the user that describes how to load a number of samples into a collection.
 The argument **headings** is an array of strings that describe how much to transfer of each ingredient.
 The argument **ingredients** is an array of array of **Items** to be transfered.
 The argument **collections** is an array of collections.
 And **block** is an option **show** style block.
-Note that this function *does not* change the matrix associated with the collection.
+Note that this function _does not_ change the matrix associated with the collection.
 This is because the sample that is created by combining the ingredients is likely different than the **Samples** associated with the ingredients.
 For example, the code below shows the user a table that describes how to arrays of templates, forward primers, and reverse primers into a set of stripwell tubes.
 The stripwells, after a PCR reaction is run, will contain fragment samples, which should be associated with the collections in a separate step.

 ```ruby
 load_samples(